Millennials are the dominant generation in America. They’re diverse, they’re everywhere — and you need to sell to them.

 However, there’s plenty of hope.
 Millennials have grown up in the digital era with all of its trappings — including online shopping.
 If you get things right, you can totally sell to millennials.

-Let’s take a look at how to get them to buy from you on social media in 2020.
+Let’s take a look at how to get them to buy from you on social media.

 Sell the right things